mcglasp/ms3/README.md

 If it is, only the Log out and Profile options will be available to them and a message will appear on the dashboard asking them to change their password, with a link through to the Profile page in order to do so.
 Once their password is changed all access-level-appropriate content becomes available.

 - Update password

 Worked as expected.
 However, see 'future development' section for more detail.

 - Display and navigate through notifications

-**Expected behviour**: Recent comments should display in the correct order.
+**Expected behaviour**: Recent comments should display in the correct order.

 Found behaviour: Recent comments are not displaying correctly.